heyday/infrastructure-as-code/README.md

 composer require heyday/infrastructure-as-code
 ```

-This repo is intended to contain all infrastructure configuration of all cloud providers used in Wunderman Thompson.
-IaC is expected to:
+This repo is is expected to:

 * Improve documentation of infrastructures
 * Quickly setup new environment